 xx

-Emily’s gigs this weekend at Ashcroft Arts Centre in Fareham (2 March) and Forest Arts in New Milton (3 March) have had to be cancelled unfortunately due to the weather.
-The dates will be rearranged.
-If you have a ticket please get in touch with Ashcroft Arts Centre on 01329 223100 and Forest Arts on 01425 619983.
+Emily’s gigs at Ashcroft Arts Centre in Fareham (2 March) and Forest Arts Centre in New Milton (3 March), cancelled due to the snow, have now both been rescheduled.
+Emily will play Ashcroft Arts Centre on 28 April and Forest Arts Centre on 28 July.
+Booking links can be found on her gigs page.